 Instead of living, I have existed to fight every day as a battle for a future that would never come, a battle against the force of injury and illness that required acceptance and reconciliation as part of my future — integrated into my life, voluntarily or not.

 The Reality Is…

-Through all that fight to live and regain a life far more than an existence, I always knew — as did my family — that those car accidents played a major role in the unraveling complexity of pain, multi-system dysfunction and increasing disability that I have fought against since I was 17 years old.
-My family and I also knew that IBD was playing it’s own role in the unraveling complexity of illness and dysfunction throughout my body, a part equal to that of the car accidents.
+Through all that fight to live and regain a life far more than an existence, I always knew — as did my family — that those car accidents played a major role in the unravelling complexity of pain, multi-system dysfunction and increasing disability that I have fought against since I was 17 years old.
+My family and I also knew that IBD was playing it’s own role in the unravelling complexity of illness and dysfunction throughout my body, a part equal to that of the car accidents.